 NOTE: Temporary plans (earlier discussed), which can be purchased at any time of the year, since they are non-compliant, can legally exclude or limit mental and/or behavioral benefits.
 And typically, they do!
 Short-term contracts are not eligible for state or federal subsidies, or tax-credits, and can therefore avoid offering mandated coverage that is required on Marketplace policies.
 These types of policies are not intended for long-term comprehensive needs, and we do not recommend considering a short-term policy unless you only require catastrophic benefits with higher out-of-pocket expenses.

-Parity And Addiction Equity Act Of 2008 (MHPAEA)
+Mental Health Parity And Addiction Equity Act (MHPAEA)

 The law also applies to both private and public sector companies.
 Both state and federal authorities have enforcement capabilities to ensure parity of coverage.
 Marketplace plans are required to provide parity between substance abuse and mental health benefits, when compared to surgical and medical benefits.
 There was also a similar law passed in 1996 which is simply amended by the more recent legislation.
 These statutes apply to both subsidized and unsubsidized Marketplace plans, so household income does not impact the legislation.
 Policies that are not subject to ERISA guidelines (non-government contracts) still must meet disclosure requirements.

-If you submit a claim that is denied, or you feel that your current coverage is unfairly imposing restrictions on benefits you feel should be covered, you do have recourse.
+If you submit a claim that is denied, or you feel that your current coverage is unfairly imposing restrictions on benefits you feel should be covered, there is a recourse.
 In many instances, decisions are reversed and/or restitution is paid.
 The process can be long and tedious, but partial or full reimbursement is possible.
 Wait times can vary, depending upon your state of residency.
 Documentation should always be kept since additional information may be requested.

 If your coverage is self-administered by your employer, then the federal government may have to handle your complaint or appeal.
 However, the Coalition may still be able to offer guidance regarding which resources will be the most helpful and how to initiate the appeal process.
 If a parity violation is suspected, a copy of the benefit booklet should be reviewed.
 A licensed broker can help obtain a copy.
 The Human Resources department can also provide assistance.